techHaris24/techHaris24-demo/README.md

 # techHaris24-demo
-This is my first repository
+This is my first Git repository
+Author-Haris Tajammal